diegogsoares/TEMPLATE-PUSHER/README.md

 # TEMPLATE PUSHER

 This project was create with an intent of pushing templates to several network devices at once and save time for setting up new configuration.
-This will save a lot of repetitive remote access connections to copy and paste the same config.
-Ita can also be used on a recurring basis to keep configuration consistency.
+This will save remote access connections and time to copy and paste the same config over and over.
+It can also be used on a recurring basis to keep configuration consistency.

 ## Getting Started